bdaiinstitute/spot_ros2/spot_ros2_control/README.md

 self._joint_position_command_publisher.publish(Float64MultiArray(data=data))
 ```

+> [!IMPORTANT]
-Before running your script, be sure to start the driver with the additional `controllable` argument to start the driver in full controllable mode.
+> Before running your script, be sure to launch the driver with an additional `controllable` argument to start the driver in full controllable mode.